85

 The 3rd track, My Little Drum, is one of 6 songs Guaraldi wrote for the soundtrack album.
 It’s kind of not right to say that because as stated earlier, the songs were chosen and recorded before anything was drawn.
 My Little Drum features the choral voices of the St. Paul’s Episcopal Church Children’s Choir of San Rafael, outside of San Francisco.
 To me, the arrangement seems to be influenced by The Little Drummer Boy.
 Throughout the song, the children’s voices maintain a monotonic cadence supplemented with a left hand piano bass chord, also monotonic.

-Linus And Lucy is followed by an instrumental version of the TV special’s opening sequence, Christmas Time Is Here.
-A more haunting version than the one with vocals, this is a fantastic contrast to the song that played right before it.
+Linus And Lucy is followed by an instrumental version of the opening sequence, Christmas Time Is Here.
+A more haunting version than the one with vocals, this is a fantastic contrast to the song that just played.

 Following the instrumental version of Christmas Time Is Here, is the vocal performance.
 Once again featuring the voices of the St. Paul’s Episcopal Church Children’s Choir of San Rafael.
 This is the OTHER song everybody knows, and where they know it from.